qgis/QGIS-Documentation/docs/user_manual/map_views/3d_map_view.rst

 * :guilabel:`Zoom levels`: Shows the number of zoom levels (depends on the map tile resolution and max. ground error).
 * |unchecked| :guilabel:`Show labels`: Toggles map labels on/off
+* |unchecked| :guilabel:`Show frames per second (FPS)`
+* |unchecked| :guilabel:`Show debug panel`: side panel which displays all debug information about the 3D map view:

   * |unchecked| :guilabel:`Show map tile info`: Include border and tile numbers for the terrain tiles (useful for troubleshooting terrain issues)
   * |unchecked| :guilabel:`Show bounding boxes`: Show 3D bounding boxes
     of the terrain tiles (useful for troubleshooting terrain issues)
   * |unchecked| :guilabel:`Show camera's view center`
   * |unchecked| :guilabel:`Show camera's rotation center`
   * |unchecked| :guilabel:`Show light sources`: shows a sphere at light source origins, allowing easier repositioning and placement of light sources relative to the scene contents
-* |unchecked| :guilabel:`Show frames per second (FPS)`
+  * |unchecked| :guilabel:`Stop scene updates`
   * |unchecked| :guilabel:`Show debug overlay`: visual overlay which displays some useful debugging and profiling information.
-  This allows in particular to quickly see the frame graph and the scene graph.
+This allows in particular to quickly see the frame graph and the scene graph
   * |unchecked| :guilabel:`Debug Shadow Map`: renders the scene as a red-black image from the point of view of the light used for shadows (for troubleshooting).
     The widget is set with a proportional :guilabel:`Size` to the 3D map view's, and docked in a :guilabel:`Corner`.
   * |unchecked| :guilabel:`Debug Depth Map`: renders the scene's depth map as an  image with nearer pixels being darker (for troubleshooting).
     The widget is set with a proportional :guilabel:`Size` to the 3D map view's, and docked in a :guilabel:`Corner`.
+  * :guilabel:`Show camera info`:

+     * |unchecked| :guilabel:`Far plane`: controls how far from the camera rendering stops
+     * |unchecked| :guilabel:`Near plane`: controls how close to the camera rendering starts
+     * |unchecked| :guilabel:`Camera X/Y/Z pos`: sets the camera’s position in 3D space
+     * |unchecked| :guilabel:`Looking at X/Y/Z`: sets the target point the camera is looking at

+.. note:: When your 3D map view is open in a standalone window, you can use :kbd:`CTRL + SHIFT + d` keyboard shortcut to access the debug panel.

 .. _`3d_navigation`: